wakefulblock262/edublocks-to-electron/README.md

 </html>
 ```

--Paste this into your main.js file
+- Paste this into your main.js file

 ```javascript
 const { app, BrowserWindow } = require('electron');